sfnanalytics/rf/README.txt

 PIP installation should start.
 If the file isn’t found, double-check the path to the folder where you saved the file.

-download zip from github
+Step 3: Download zip from GitHub

-dependency issues (requirements.txt?)
+Step 4: Resolve dependency issues: 'CD' into setup.py location, and run the following command: python setup.py install --home=~

 duplicates in final excel file
-CD into proper locations